its-dirg/verify_entcat/README.txt

 8) Rename the file server_conf.exmaple to server_conf.py.
 9) PORT must match with the settings for BASE in conf.py.
 10) HTTPS should be True if you want to run the server as HTTPS, otherwise False.
+  If you use HTTPS you need to do 12-14
 11) POLICY contains the policies for the entity categories.
 View pysaml2 for more information.
-12) SERVER_CERT contains the path the certificate, see 7.
+12) SERVER_CERT contains the path the certificate
-13) SERVER_KEY contains the path for the private key, see 7.
+13) SERVER_KEY contains the path for the private key
-14) CERT_CHAIN is the certificate chain for the CA that signed you cert and all the way up to the top.
+14) CERT_CHAIN is the certificate chain that the HTTP server can use to verify server certificates.
+If it's empty (=None) no server certificate verification will be made.